JOHN BLACK LEE (1924-2016)

 1952 - The John Black Lee and Clara Lee House I, 729 Laurel Road, New Canaan CT.
 Sold in 1955 to John Morton Poole IV.
 Sold in 1964 to Kathlyn C. Thurrott.
 Sold to Tyrus L. and Kathryn V. Homewood.
 Sold in 1971 to C. Kleinsinger.
 Sold in 1977 to architect Donald Swisher who restored the house to Lee's original design.
 Sold in 1978 to Katrina Giuriata.
 Sold in 1991 to Suzanne Cerny.
 Sold in 1993 to Peggy S. McConnell who built a two-car garage and modified the deck.
 Sold in 1997 to Eugene A. and Roseanne C. Diserio.
 Sold in 2019 to Sarah Getto and William Pierce.

 1956 - The John Black Lee and Clara Lee House II, 202 Chichester Road, New Canaan CT.
 Part of 20 acres Lee purchased in 1954, six lots exclusively for new houses of Modern design.
 Built by Ernest Rau.
 Landscape design by Paschall Campbell.
-Featured in the New York Times Magazine, November 3, 1957, plus Architectural Record, Better Homes and Gardens, and House & Home.
+Featured in: the New York Times Magazine, 11/3/1957; Architectural Record; Better Homes and Gardens; and House & Home.
 Won a 1959 award of merit from the AIA.
 Sold in 1990 to Susan L. and L. Eric Pollish, who hired architect Toshiko Mori for a 1992 renovation including a new studio and garage.
 In 2004, Thomas Phifer and Partners designed a new family room for the basement.
 In 2006 a large tree came down in a storm damaging the roof.
 Kengo Kuma added a full new glass L-shaped pavilion which included a new, larger kitchen, dining room, and master suite.
 The original kitchen was taken out and the area left open.
 Video.
 Top photo by Joseph Molitor.

 1957 - The Theodore and Virginia D. Rogers House, 478 Oenoke Ridge, New Canaan CT.
 Built by Ernest Rau.
 Addition and two-car garage added in 1973.
-Landscape architect Charles Middeleer was the landscape architect.
+Charles Middeleer was the landscape architect.
 Sold in 1959 to Jason D. Dana.
 Deeded in 1965 to Bertha B. Dana.
 Sold later in 1965 to Janet F. Rowley.
 Sold to J. Clifford Norby and Eunice R. Norby.
 Sold in 1968 to David R. and Alice E. Jennings.
+Sold in 2013 to Mark Ullman.
+For sale in 2021.
 Bottom two photos by Peter Aaron.
-Sold in 2013 to Mark Ullman.
-For sale in 2020.

 1960 - The Lydia Beckwith Lee House, aka Ravello, 367 Bluffs Edge Drive, Lake Forest IL.
 Built for his mother.
 Sold to William and Priscilla Billington.
 Sold in 2011 to Jeffrey Guenther Arlington.